Doctor of Philosophy in Theological Studies (PhD)

 - Will be able to design and deliver an effective class lecture and to facilitate effective classroom discussion;

-- Will be introduced to the world of academe, or as it was called long ago, The Republic of Letters, including gaining familiarity with the teaching profession and the sometimes arcane world of the academy; the responsibilities and expectations of a faculty member in relation to research and publication, faculty governance and School service, intra-school politics, and tenure and promotion procedures;
+- Will be introduced to the world of the academy, including gaining familiarity with the teaching profession; the responsibilities and expectations of a faculty member in relation to research and publication, faculty governance and school service, intra-school politics, and tenure and promotion procedures;

 - Will learn the importance of professional learned societies and how to submit papers to conferences and professional meetings; and